 Fall…Does My Lawn & Landscape Still Need Fertilizer?

-Short answer: “Yes” and “No”
+Short answer: “Yes” and “No” and “No”

-Fescue –
+Fescue

-For fescue, fall is the same as spring is for bermuda.
+For Fescue, Fall is the same as Spring is for bermuda.

-A fertilizer application with a higher nitrogen fertilizer, the first number on the fertilizer bag, applied in the fall as temperatures cool thickens fescue, encourages new growth and adds a deep rich color to the lawn.
+A fertilizer application with a higher nitrogen fertilizer, the first number on the fertilizer bag, applied in the Fall as temperatures cool thickens fescue, encourages new growth and adds a deep rich color to the lawn.

 Fall fertilizer applications on fescue will result in a healthier, thicker lawn.
 And don’t forget, a dense healthy lawn is the best defense against weeds.